 When the Government announced that key workers would be able to use untaken statutory leave and carry it over into the next two years, there was a sigh of relief.
 And quite rightly, as employees and employers alike now had clarity on how to handle this in a pragmatic way.
 What this meant was that key workers could still be on hand to help at this time, while leaving them confident that they will not miss out on any entitled leave.

-However, what it also means is that when we emerge from the crisis, staff will be calling on their backlog of entitled leave, leaving teams short on resource and having to pay to fill the staff gaps.
+However, what it also means is that when we emerge from the crisis, staff will be calling on their backlog of entitled leave, leaving teams short on resources and having to pay to fill the staff gaps.
 A business will face the ‘carry-over COVID conundrum’ – that is, as they tackle resourcing teams among holiday demands.
 Businesses will face a huge holiday deficit or untaken leave which will hit as no doubt they become busier.

 On top of this, the administrative burden that is assigning and accepting holiday requests will skyrocket.
-Organisations need to be ready for this.
+Organizations need to be ready for this.
 Whether key workers or not, planning now for the inevitable increase in requests is key for success.
 Technology to automate and keep track of this process will be an extremely useful asset in the months after we return to our normal working lives, and need to focus on re-building business.

 2. Changing HR terminology